Calabrese Associates, P.C.

 How is a Retirement Account Split During an Illinois Divorce?

-IL divorce lawyerWhile the division of retirement accounts during an Illinois divorce can be complex, it can also be a crucial part of the division of assets process.
+DuPage County, IL divorce lawyerWhile the division of retirement accounts during an Illinois divorce can be complex, it can also be a crucial part of the property division process.
 Some spouses in the middle of a contentious divorce may simply walk away from their share of the retirement account just to have the matter over and done with.
 Other spouses may not believe the retirement account is worth enough to go through the headaches of splitting it.
+However, many others cannot finance their later years without their retirement funds.

 A QDRO (Qualified Domestic Relations Order) is used to divide a retirement account in a divorce proceeding.
 This order allows the transfer of a portion of one 401(k) account into a separate retirement account established by the other party.
-When a QDRO is implemented, the 10 percent penalty for early withdrawal from a 401(k)-retirement account is waived.
-If one spouse chooses a lump sum payment from the other’s retirement account, the person receiving the funds will have to pay the required taxes.
+When a QDRO is implemented, the 10 percent penalty for early withdrawal is waived.

 What if One Spouse Cashes Out a 401(k) to Avoid Division?

 A spouse who was planning a divorce could have quietly cashed in his or her retirement account and then stashed the money with the intent of keeping the entire amount.
-Cashing out a retirement account early can have serious tax implications; hidden assets are virtually always discovered.
+Cashing out a retirement account early can have serious tax implications.
+Hidden assets are almost always discovered.
 A spouse who tries to hide assets to avoid division could have sanctions issued against them, so it is never a good idea.

-It is also wise to remember that retirement accounts are designed to increase in value over the course of years, so the future value of the retirement account is sometimes considered.
+It is also wise to remember that retirement accounts are designed to increase in value over time, so the future value of the retirement account is sometimes considered.
 However, courts often only consider the present value.
 An attorney should always be consulted before cashing out or dividing a retirement account.

-Contact a DuPage County, IL Division of Assets Attorney
+Contact a DuPage County, IL Property Division Lawyer

-Because the division of retirement accounts is inherently complex, it can be beneficial to have an experienced Naperville, IL division of assets attorney working on your behalf.
-At a time when you need highly skilled legal representation to ensure a fair division of assets, an attorney from Calabrese Associates, P.C. can help you resolve asset division issues.
+The division of retirement accounts is inherently complicated.
+With that in mind, it can be beneficial to have an experienced Naperville, IL asset division attorney working on your behalf.
 You may require financial experts to help determine your fair share of the retirement assets.
 Once that is accomplished, we will fight for your rights in court.
-Contact Calabrese Associates, P.C. today at 630-393-3111 to schedule an appointment.
+Contact Calabrese Associates, P.C. today at 630-393-3111 to schedule a consultation.

 Share this post: